-"Sexual Harassment" has the meaning given in TWU's Bullying and Harassment Policy.
+"Sexual harassment" has the meaning given in TWU's Bullying and Harassment Policy.

-"Student" means a person who is registered, enrolled, or participating in any course or program (credit or noncredit) offered by the university;
+"Student" means a person who is registered, enrolled, or participating in any course or program (credit or non-credit) offered by the University;

-"Survivors and those impacted by sexualized violence" means survivors and those who have experienced sexualized violence, witnesses, family and friends of survivors and those who have experienced sexualized violence, and those who have received disclosures.
-It does not mean the respondent or those who are found responsible for causing harm to a university community member.
-The university recognizes that some people impacted by sexualized violence may not identify with this terminology, and have the right to determine how they will be referred to.
+"Survivors and those impacted by sexualized violence" means survivors and those who have experienced sexualized violence witnesses, family, and friends of survivors and those who have received disclosures.
+It does not mean the respondent or those who are found responsible for causing harm to a University community member.
+The Uiversity recognizes that some people impacted by sexualized violence may not identify with this terminology and have the right to determine how they will be referred to.